nucypher/nucypher/docs/source/guides/federated_testnet_guide.md

     - Minimum password length is 16 characters
     - There is no password recovery process for NuFT nodes
     - Do not use a password that you use anywhere else
-    - Your password may be displayed in logs or other recorded output.
     - Security audits are ongoing on this codebase.
 For now, treat it as un-audited.

 ## Running a NuFT Node